 279

-Crystal Structures of Engrailed Homeodomain Mutants
+Crystal Structures of Engrailed Homeodomain Mutants: Implications for stability and dynamics

 EJ Stollar, U Mayor, SC Lovell, L Federici, SMV Freund, AR Fersht, BF Luisi